Path Planning using a One-shot-sampling Skeleton Map: Results

+with $c_{1}=0.8$.
+For all three functions, we compute the mean value to obtain the the final loss.
+The learning rates tested were $1e^{-3}$, $1e^{-4}$, and $1e^{-5}$; similarly the optimization algorithms tested were Adam and Stochastic Gradient Descent (SGD).
+For weight initialization, we used the He initialization.

-After passing the map for the auto-encoder, we apply a threshold, the value of the threshold is indicate with a sub-index in tables \ref{tableBestGridSearch} and \ref{tableF1Score}.
-The neural network architecture was codifying in PyTorch and we used a computer with an Intel i7-10700 CPU, NVIDIA 2070 super GPU and 16 GB RAM.
-For each 1000 epochs the system took about 2 hours and 50 minutes.
-To reduce the developed time, we select the best three models after 1000 epochs.
-The results and parameters for the best three models are shown in table \ref{tableBestGridSearch} for the training and testing data-set according to F1-score and a threshold of 0.5.
-From these three models, we continue the training until reach 9000 epochs in order to select the best one.
-The results are shown in table \ref{tableF1Score} and the training and testing curves for the best model are displayed in Figure \ref{figGraphicsTrTst}.
+After passing the map through the autoencoder, we apply a threshold value between 0 and 1.
+This threshold is indicated with a subscript in Tables \ref{tableBestGridSearch} and \ref{tableF1Score}.
+SkelUnet was implemented in PyTorch.
+Training was conducted on a workstation equipped with an Intel i7-10700 CPU, an NVIDIA RTX 2070 super GPU, and 16GB of RAM.
+Training for 1000 epochs took about 2 hours and 50 minutes.
+To reduce the total training time, we selected the best three models after 1000 epochs; then we extended the training for 9000 epochs.
+The performance results and parameters for the best models are shown in Tables \ref{tableBestGridSearch} and \ref{tableF1Score}.
+The best performance is obtained with the parameters of the first row in the mentioned table.